Simon L. CornishPrincipal Investigator

 I am a post-doctoral fellow, working with Jeremy Hutson on few body physics of ultracold molecules, including quantum chaotic scattering.

-I am a Postdoctoral Research Assistant in the group of Prof. Dr. Dieter Jaksch.
+I am a Postdoctoral Research Assistant, at Oxford University, in the group of Prof. Dr. Dieter Jaksch.
 I am working on the Tensor Network Theory Library.

 Dr. Kyle Major is a Research Associate based at Imperial College.
 He is working on using dibenzoterrylene molecules as solid state sources of single photons and developing quantum interfaces between molecules and photons.